christopher-w-murphy/Class-Imbalance-in-WW-Polarization/README.md

 ```

 ## Requisites
 See the `env` folder for full details.
-The machine learning and data environment packages used are:
-- Imbalanced Learn
-- Keras version 2.2 or higher
-Imbalanced Learn is not fully compatible with Keras v2.0.
-I am not sure about v2.1.
+The only thing to watch out for is Imbalanced Learn is not fully compatible with Keras v2.0 or lower.
+I'm using Keras v2.3.1
-- pandas, NumPy, scikit-learn, TensorFlow, Matplotlib, SciPy, and Jupyter Notebook

 ## Analysis
 See the [notebook](https://github.com/christopher-w-murphy/Class-Imbalance-in-WW-Polarization/blob/master/notebook/comparison.ipynb) for full details.